What "Manufacturing Intelligence" Actually Means (and Why Your ERP Needs It)

 Manufacturing intelligence connects four streams: production status (what's being made, where, how fast), inventory state (what's available, what's moving), workforce activity (who's deployed, who's idle), and quality signals (defects, deviations, complaints).
 The intelligence is in the connections — knowing that line 3 slowed down because the upstream packer is missing because the morning shift was short.

-ERP is a system of record.
-Its job is to capture transactions accurately so the books, the inventory, and the tax filings tick.
+A traditional ERP is a system of record: its job is to capture transactions accurately so the books, the inventory, and the tax filings tick.
 Its time horizon is daily-to-monthly.
-Manufacturing intelligence is a system of decision — its job is to surface what to do in the next 15 minutes.
-The two are complementary, not competitive.
-ERP without intelligence runs the back office well and the floor blindly.
+Manufacturing intelligence is the system-of-decision layer on top — its job is to surface what to do in the next 15 minutes.
+The two aren't competitors; intelligence is exactly what separates a modern manufacturing ERP from a legacy one that records well but runs the floor blindly.
+A manufacturing ERP like Makoro builds both into one system, so the software that records your transactions is the same one that tells you what to do next.

 Why It's Not MES